lelandg/Raspberry-Pi-Security-Camera/README.md

 Since the graphic is currently not used, you can just delete it, and then do not show the name **JamPi** to the *end-user* and we will be OK with each other. :-) **Simply search/replace in the file security_camera.py for "JamPi" and replace it with your product name** ; simple... especially since that's only used in the initialization log message.
 You are allowed to leave that in, until you make **significant changes** , when you must rename it.
 Fair?
 Thank you for your cooperation.)

-See *Installation* below if you want to jump right in!
+See *Requirements* and then *Installation* below if you want to jump right in!

 **Features**